Toxic Coworkers: How To Deal With The 7 Most Dangerous Work Personalities

 7. The One Who Is A Narcissist.

-The narcissist is perhaps the most dangerous and toxic coworkers to work with.
+The narcissist is perhaps the most dangerous and one of the worst types of toxic coworkers to work with.

 They view themselves as exceptional performers, even when they are not.
 They are undoubtedly toxic for your workplace as they have an inflated view of their own self which can be damaging to others and the company at large.